-This campus is staffed with a Public Safety Officer who monitors access from the building's lobby on Monday thru Thursday 7am to 10:30pm, Friday 7a, to 5:30pm, The campus is closed on Saturday and Sundays.
-Students, faculty, staff, and guests are required to show a valid St. John's StormCard or valid identification to gain entrance.
+This campus is staffed with a Public Safety Officer who monitors access from the building's lobby Monday through Friday from 8 a.m. to 10 p.m. and on Saturday from 8:30 a.m. to 5 p.m.
+The campus is closed on Sundays.
+Students, faculty, administrators, staff, and guests are required to show a valid St. John's StormCard or valid identification to gain entrance.
 The building is locked at the end of the day and remotely monitored by Public Safety via CCTV.
 There are no residence halls on this campus.

-Staten Island campus -
+Staten Island Campus

-Access to this campus can be obtained daily between 7am and 11pm.
+Access to this campus can be obtained daily between 7 a.m. and 11 p.m.
 As the utilization of a building diminishes during the day or evening, the Department of Public Safety locks the building.
 These buildings are patrolled throughout the night on a random basis to ensure the safety and security of the campus.
 The same procedure is repeated during the weekend hours.
 Exterior door access to a locked building is granted only on a limited basis of proven need.
-Public Safety is prepared to escort anyone to and from a building during non-working hours.
-Anyone entering or leaving a building during non-working hours is required to notify the Department of Public Safety.
-Students, faculty, and staff are required to show a valid St. John's StormCard to gain entrance to the fitness center.
-There are no residence halls on this campus
+Public Safety is prepared to escort anyone to and from a building during nonworking hours.
+Anyone entering or leaving a building during nonworking hours is required to notify the Department of Public Safety.
+Students, faculty, administrators, and staff are required to show a valid St. John's StormCard to gain entrance to the fitness center.
+There are no residence halls on this campus.